-37. Net movement in funds of Academy trust
+38. Net movement in funds of Academy trust

 As permitted by section 408 of the Companies Act 2006 and paragraph 397 of the SORP, the Statement of Financial Activities ('SOFA') of the parent company, The Canterbury Academy Trust, is not presented as part of these group financial statements.
-The parent company's net movement in funds for the year was an increase of $\pounds 1.7m$ (2022: a increase of $\pounds 7.95m$).
+The parent company's net movement in funds for the year was an decrease of £638k (2023: a increase of £1.7m).

 The large increase in funds arises predominantly due to movements on the LGPS deficit reserve and movements in the restricted fixed asset reserve, both of which have no impact on the day-to-day operating activities.
-The parent company's movement on revenue income funds was an increase in funds of $\pounds 113k$ (2022: increase of $\pounds 487k$).
+The parent company's movement on revenue income funds was an decrease in funds of £991k (2023: increase of £113k).

-38. Principal subsidiaries
+39. Principal subsidiaries